 When it is introduced in 2021, the Unified Stormwater Rule will be a positive addition to the city's existing stormwater management efforts.

-The new unified rule will require managers of the construction sites to develop plans for how stormwater runoff will be managed on-site during and after construction so that it is either detained during wet weather events or, better yet, retained completely and ideally reused as a resource.
-Managing stormwater on site near or where it falls lessens the amount of volume that ends up in our streets, sewer systems, and waterways.
+The new unified rule will require managers of construction sites to develop plans for how stormwater runoff will be managed on-site during and after construction.
+Managing stormwater runoff near or where it falls lessens the amount of volume that ends up in our streets, sewer systems, and ultimately, our waterways.

-The new rule will also require that on-site stormwater infiltration feasibility studies be conducted to determine if green infrastructure solutions can be deployed.
-DEP will review the studies and work with site managers to ensure that they have explored all avenues for on site stormwater management and will provide them with a design manual to guide them in their installation of the best systems for their site conditions.
+The new rule will also require that on-site stormwater infiltration feasibility studies be conducted in an effort to prioritize green infrastructure solutions.
+DEP will review the studies and work with site managers to ensure that they have explored a series of on site stormwater management starting with GI practices and ranging in retention, detention and re-use solutions.

-There are many aspects of the new rule that still need to be defined as it gets developed in the coming months.
-Step one for enacting the new rule took place when the City Council and the Mayor introduced a legislative bill, Intro 1851, held a public hearing on the bill in August 2020, and signed it into law last month:
+There are many aspects of the new rule that still need to be defined as it gets developed in the coming months:

 Our Initial Comments for what the new rule should address: